cravies/pomodoro/README.md

 # pomodoro
-Simple pomodoro you can run locally in the browser.
+Simple pomodoro timer you can run locally in the browser.
 Designed for my own personal use.
 No ads, trackers, or web bloat.